cdnnnn/cdn/file.md

   width: 100%;
 }

+// Groups the status filter and the actions trigger together, pushed to
+// the right edge of the row, with a visible gap between the two.
+.filterBarRight {
+  display: flex;
+  align-items: center;
+  gap: 14px;
+  margin-left: auto;
+  flex-shrink: 0;
+}

 // Small caption shown inside the date/status/actions pills so their
 // purpose is legible at a glance, not just implied by an icon.
 .filterBarLabel {